NguyenAndrew/mof-java/README.md

 ## Service Dipath Chain and Service Cyclic Graph

 For testing methods and creating new business logic, Mock Coach (Default) helps encourage writing business logic as Service Dipath Chains, over Service Cyclic Graphs (SCG).

+* For these design patterns, "Service" refers to any object that is @Autorwired, injected, or constructor injected into the object-under-test.

 Examples of Service Dipath Chains: